-business use-a person's vehicle is for business use if-

-- (a) the vehicle is used mainly for business purposes; and - (b) the person tells the road transport authority that there is an entitlement to claim an input tax credit in relation to the CTP policy for the vehicle.
+business use-a vehicle, or trader's plate is for business use if there is an entitlement to claim an input tax credit in relation to the CTP policy for the vehicle or plate.

-Authorised by the ACT Parliamentary Counsel-also accessible at www.legislation.act.gov.au demand responsive service vehicle-see the Road Transport (Public Passenger Services) Act 2001, section 81.
+demand responsive service vehicle-see the Road Transport (Public Passenger Services) Act 2001, section 81.